Kuhn poker: 3-player Kuhn Poker

 A variant for three players was introduced in 2010 by Nick Abou Risk and Duane Szafron.
 In this version, the deck includes four cards (adding a ten card), from which three are dealt to the players; otherwise, the basic structure is the same: while there is no outstanding bet, a player can check or bet, with an outstanding bet, a player can call or fold.
 If all players checked or at least one player called, the game proceeds to showdown, otherwise, the betting player wins.

 A family of Nash equilibria for 3-player Kuhn poker is known analytically, which makes it the largest game with more than two players with analytic solution.
 The family is parameterized using 4–6 parameters (depending on the chosen equilibrium).
-In all equilibria, player 1 has a fixed strategy, and he always checks as the first action; player 2's utility is constant, equal to –1/48 per hand.
+In all equilibria, player 1 has a fixed strategy, and they always check as the first action; player 2's utility is constant, equal to –1/48 per hand.
 The discovered equilibrium profiles show an interesting feature: by adjusting a strategy parameter $\beta$ (between 0 and 1), player 2 can freely shift utility between the other two players while still remaining in equilibrium; player 1's utility is equal to $-\frac{1+2\beta}{48}$ (which is always worse than player 2's utility), player 3's utility is $\frac{1+\beta}{24}$.

 It is not known if this equilibrium family covers all Nash equilibria for the game.